aleph-naught2tog/c_is_for_erlang/README.md

 #### Optional
 * Elixir (only required to run the Elixir one)

-_The source for the code comes from the Erlang Interoperability guide, with tweaks from me, such as clearer variable names, etc._
+_The source for the code comes from the [Erlang Interoperability guide](http://erlang.org/doc/tutorial/c_port.html), with tweaks from me, such as meaningful names, etc._

 ## Compilation notes

 * To compile the C you can run `gcc -o external_program complex_c.c` (or run the local compile shell script, they're the same).

-* Erlang allows hot-module-reloading, so if you want to experiment you can mess around in the source code and then just run `c(complex_erl)`
+* Erlang allows hot-module-reloading, so if you want to experiment you can mess around in the source code and then just run `c(complex_erl).`

 ## Running